tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 - the node dialed itself
 - the peer is already in the `Connected` state
-- the node is connected to enough peers, and eviction is not possible
+- the node is connected to enough peers, and no slot is suitable for upgrading

 Errors are also returned if:

 - the dialed peer was removed from the peer store
 - the updated peer information is invalid
-- there is an error when saving the peer state in the peer store
+- there is an error when saving the peer state to the peer store

-In either case, the router closes the established connection with the peer.

 ### DialFailed transition